pohormar/flash-deck/.ai/api-plan.md

 - Back text must be 1-500 characters
 - Source type must be one of: 'ai_full', 'ai_edited', 'manual'
 - User must be authenticated
+- Automatic update of the `updated_at` fields via database trigger when flashcards are modified
+- Flashcards can be modified in any time

 ### Business Logic Implementation

 1. **AI Flashcard Generation**
    - When a user submits text, the API initiates an async process to generate flashcards
-   - The API polls the LLM service for results and updates the generation record
+   - The API polls the LLM service for results and returning flashcards proposals
-   - Generated flashcards are temporarily stored and associated with the generation
+   - Generated flashcards proposals are temporarily stored as metadata
-   - User can review, edit, and accept flashcards into their collection
+   - User can review, edit and accept flashcards into their collection

-2. **User Data Management**
-   - Export functionality provides all user data in a structured format for GDPR compliance
-   - Account deletion cascades to all user data through database relationships
+   - Accepted flashcards should be saved to db together with it's "generation" data

+2. **Manual Flashcard Generation**
+    - The user can add a flashcard manually; in such a case, the generation ID is saved as null and source_type as "manual"

-3 . **Error Handling**
+3. **Error Handling**
-   - Generation errors are logged with detailed information for troubleshooting
+   - Generation errors are logged with detailed information for troubleshooting in "generation_error_logs" table
    - Appropriate HTTP status codes and error messages are returned to the client